Dp and other minimalities: Set up

+\begin{Thm} Suppose that $K$ is discretely Henselian valued field of characteristic zero with finite residue field.
+Then any dp-minimal expansion of $K$ is weakly $K$-minimal. \end{Thm}

-We do not know if the theory of every dp-minimal expansion of $\Q_p$ is $\mathrm{Th}(\Q_p)$-minimal.
-Ideally, results such as the various items of Theorem~\ref{thm:main} should be corollaries to more general results.
+Ideally, results such as Theorems~\ref{thm:main}, \ref{thm:p-adics}, and \ref{thm:p-adic-1} should be corollaries to more general results.
 For example Fact~\ref{fact:pierre} is a corollary to the theorem of Simon that an expansion of an ordered abelian group is o-minimal if and only if it is definably connected and dp-minimal.
 Fact~\ref{fact:Z} generalizes to Theorem~\ref{thm:ZZ} below.
-Theorem~\ref{thm:main}$(1)$ is a corollary to the theorem of Johnson that a non-strongly minimal dp-minimal field admits a definable type V field topology.
-Theorem~\ref{thm:p-adics} is a corollary to a more general result on dp-minimal expansions of discretely valued fields, Theorem~\ref{thm:discrete-val} below.
-Theorem~\ref{thm:main}$(2)$ is a special case of Theorem~\ref{thm:main-cc}.
+Theorem~\ref{thm:main}.1 is a corollary to the theorem of Johnson that a non-strongly minimal dp-minimal field admits a definable type V field topology.
+The first claim of Theorem~\ref{thm:p-adics} is a corollary to a more general result on dp-minimal expansions of discretely valued fields, Theorem~\ref{thm:discrete-val} below.
+Theorem~\ref{thm:main}.2 is a special case of Theorem~\ref{thm:main-cc}.

 \begin{Thm} Suppose $(M,+,<)$ is an ordered abelian group and $\sM$ is an expansion of $(M,+,<)$ which defines only finitely many convex subgroups.
 Then $\sM$ is dp-minimal if and only if every unary definable set in every elementary extension $\mathscr{N}$ of $\sM$ is a finite union of sets of the form $C \cap (a + nN)$ for convex $C$ and $a \in N$. \end{Thm}